Sweetwaters Camp – A Game Drive to Remember

 The day at Sweetwaters Camp, and all others for that matter, is divided into three parts.
 The morning game drive usually starts at sunrise and goes for about three hours.
 Then it’s back to camp for a late breakfast, relaxation on the patio and maybe an afternoon siesta.
 The afternoon game drive starts at three and goes almost until sundown after which it’s time for cocktails and dinner.
-The meals at Sweetwaters Camp are all buffets, but there is a wide variety of cuisines to chose from and the food is really good.
+The meals at Sweetwaters Camp are all buffets, but there is a wide variety of cuisines to choose from and the food is really good.
 I ate a lot of curries and other Indian offerings while in Kenya and was none the worse for it.

 We had some time before our first game drive and I had a chance to walk around the camp.
 Technically it is all fenced in, but as far as I could tell there was nothing stopping lions, leopards and hyenas from coming right up to the waterhole.
 It was pretty quiet in the heat of the afternoon sun, but there were some interesting birds around including this well named Superb Starling.
 They are as ubiquitous in Kenya as our starlings are back home.